skagedal/blog.skagedal.tech/jekyll/_drafts/03-deploying-normal-score-converter.md

 So yeah, it seems to have recorded the place where I stored those credentials.
 Pretty sure it'll use those again.
 Pretty sure I'll have to make sure that API token is updated.
 How am I going to remember that?!

 Hopefully, DigitalOcean will send me an e-mail or something when the API token is about to expire.
 I'll just have to make sure to read my e-mails.
-I guess I'll try that.
-I can do it.
 I mean I could have also chosen an API token that never expires, but people say that's bad.

 Anyway, let's forget about tomorrow.